As credit dries up, troubled Chinese steel makers lose lifeline

 China is estimated to have a steel production capacity of more than 1 billion tonnes.

-After a devastating 1976 earthquake killed at least 250,000 people and leveled much of the city, Tangshan was given free rein to use steel to rebuild its shattered economy.
+After a devastating 1976 earthquake killed at least 250,000 people and levelled much of the city, Tangshan was given free rein to use steel to rebuild its shattered economy.

-But it is now feeling the heat from Beijing’s efforts to control this type of chaotic credit-fueled growth in the world’s second-biggest economy.
+But it is now feeling the heat from Beijing’s efforts to control this type of chaotic credit-fuelled growth in the world’s second-biggest economy.

 China has also launched a “war on pollution” to impose tough standards and targets on the steel sector and promised that the market will play a decisive role in tackling the glut.